 Scott Macphail (6th Dan) began his training with Gary Mols Sensei at U-Vic in 1975.
-The instruction was based on the teachings of Koichi Tohei Sensei and used the 6 basic arts method (practice focused on 6 fundamental techniques).
+The instruction was based on the teachings of Koichi Tohei Sensei and used the 6 basic arts methods (practice focused on 6 fundamental techniques).
 The influence of Kawahara Shihan was first felt in 1977 when he moved to the West Coast.
 Macphail Sensei was fortunate to be able to attend Kawahara Shihan’s first BC Aikido Summer camp in New Denver in 1979.
 That same year Ishiyama Sensei moved to Victoria and became the Chief Instructor.
 Macphail Sensei studied directly under him until 1986 when Ishiyama Sensei moved to Vancouver.
 Since that time Macphail Sensei has been privileged to receive regular guidance from Kawahara Shihan and Ishiyama Sensei.
-He has attended summer camps and seminars taught by North American Shihan such as Yamada, Kanai, Chiba, Sugano, Shibata, Tohei and instructors from Hombu dojo such as the present Doshu, Fujita, Masuda, Miyamoto and Osawa.
-For several months he lived in Japan and practised under Tanaka, Saito, Iwata and Lee (Taiwan) Sensei’s.
+He has attended summer camps and seminars taught by North American Shihan such as Yamada, Kanai, Chiba, Sugano, Shibata, and Tohei and instructors from Hombu dojo such as the present Doshu, Fujita, Masuda, Miyamoto and Osawa.
+For several months he lived in Japan and practised under Sensei Tanaka, Saito, Iwata and Lee (from Taiwan).
 He has been the Chief Instructor at Victoria Aikido Centre since 1986.

 Bob Moline Sensei – Victoria Aikikai